atewari-bot/driving-coupon/README.md

 * Married partner highly likely to accept bar coupons compared to drivers with other marital status.
 * Drivers whose destination is not an urgent place are highly likely to accept bar coupons.
 * Alone drivers are highly likely to accept bar coupons.
+* Bar coupons are highly likely to be accepted in the evening.
+* Bar coupons with 1 day expiry are highly likely to be accepted compared to few hours of expiry.

 ## EDA Summary